tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 ## Cryptographic Operations {#crypto-ops}

-This section defines the key derivation for attestation, which operates independently from the regular TLS key schedule as described in {{Section 7.1 of RFC8446}}.
+This section defines the key derivation for attestation, which operates independently from the regular TLS key schedule as described in {{Section 7.1 of I-D.ietf-tls-rfc8446bis}}.

-The attestation key derivation uses HKDF {{Section 7.1 of RFC8446}} to derive attestation-specific secrets from the TLS master secret.
-Two attestation master secrets are derived: one for the client (`c_attestation_master`) and one for the server (`s_attestation_master`).
+The attestation key derivation uses HKDF {{Section 7.1 of I-D.ietf-tls-rfc8446bis}} to derive attestation-specific secrets from the TLS main secret.
+Two attestation main secrets are derived: one for the client (`c_attestation_main`) and one for the server (`s_attestation_main`).

 The key derivation follows this structure: